telerik/blazor-docs/components/treeview/drag-drop.md

 # Drag and Drop

-The Drag and Drop functionality for the TreeView allows you to move a node or multitude of nodes between themselves or between different instances of the Telerik TreeView.
+The Drag and Drop functionality for the TreeView allows you to move a node or multitude of nodes between different parents in the same treeview or between different Telerik TreeView instances.

 This article will be divided in the following sections: